philterd/philter/docs/docs/redaction/redacting_documents.md

 ## The Comprehensive Redaction Workflow

-When you submit a document to Philterd Data Services for redaction, it undergoes a rigorous multi-step workflow designed for security and accuracy:
+When you submit a document to Philter for redaction, it undergoes a rigorous multi-step workflow designed for security and accuracy:

 1.  **Secure Upload**: The document is securely transmitted and uploaded to dedicated, encrypted storage associated with your account.
 2.  **Automated MIME Type Detection**: Our system automatically analyzes the file to determine its MIME type.
 This ensures that the correct processing engine (Word, PDF, or Text) is used for optimal results.